altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~His sight returned~
-~His eyes caught something darting around to is left~ *Twisting his head so he could see, he strained against the sticky back* ~Tentacles - as far as the eye could see~
+~His eyes caught something darting around to is left~ *Twisting his head so he could see, he strained against the sticky back* ~Tentacles: as far as the eye could see~
 ~Dark pink lines in the blackness~
 *Robert struggled in earnest*
 ~Now realizing he was well and truly stuck~